cncf/techdocs/analyses/0012-TUF/analysis.md

   _Aborted_ is used in the
   [Specification index tutorial](https://theupdateframework.github.io/specification/latest/#fix-time)

-- There is no use of abliest language like simple,easy in the documentation.
+- There is no use of abliest language like simple, or easy in the documentation.

 ### Project recommendations

 #### Information architecture

-- Information can be re-organized on the website to better the workflow.
+- Information can be re-organized on the website to make it easier for new users to navigate.
 That is, each section can contain only related information.
 For example, introduce a documentation section to consolidate other pages on the site.
 Much of the information in the _About_ and _Getting started_ sections can go under a _Docs_ section

 - Provide step-by-step tutorials for users on a separate page and label it as such.